pchiorean/Indentz/docs/README.md

 A collection of InDesign scripts for various simple and repetitive tasks.

+## About

 As an artworker, I often have to perform repeated, tedious, or time-consuming operations.
-Working from home in the Covid era finally provided me some extra time to learn a little scripting, and over time the collection grew.
-I made them public in the hope that they could help others, too.
-I'm a graphic designer, not a programmer, so please bear with me if things are not state-of-the-art.
-I mostly used InDesign ExtendScript API 8.0 (compatible with InDesign CS6); the scripts were not tested in versions older than CC 2020.
-I work on macOS, so expect various bugs on Windows.
+Working from home during the Covid lockdown, I had some extra time to learn a bit of scripting; over time, the collection grew.
+These are simple scripts adapted to my workflow, but I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
+The code was developed and tested in Adobe CC 2020 (and later) on Mac (but I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/) for compatibility with CS6).
+I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one).

-I mainly use shortcuts to launch them (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**), so I've suggested a few for macOS below.
+I mainly use shortcuts to launch them (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**), so I've suggested a few below (for Mac).

 ---